recordingpreservation/nrpf-website/SITE-DOCUMENTATION.md

 **Checklist:**
 - [ ] Created blog post in `_posts/` with all required front matter fields
 - [ ] Included `sound files` in categories
+- [ ] Add episode cover image to `images/podcast/...`
+- [ ] Add episode social graphic for features to `images/podcast...`
 - [ ] Added episode to `_data/podcast-soundfiles.json` at the top of the array
 - [ ] Verified `episode_number` matches in both JSON and blog post
 - [ ] Ensured embed-code quotes are properly escaped in JSON (`\"`)
+- [ ] create correct relative links to graphics and cover image
 - [ ] Tested that episode appears in Latest Episode section
 - [ ] Confirmed episode shows in Recent Episodes list
 - [ ] Checked that blog post link works from episode players